stackabletech/actions/run-pre-commit/README.md

 > Manifest: [run-pre-commit/action.yml][run-pre-commit]

-This action runs pre-commit by setting up Python and optionally the Rust toolchain and Hadolint in the requested version.
+This action runs pre-commit by setting up Python and optionally installing the Rust toolchain, Hadolint, and Nix in the requested version.
 It requires a checkout with depth 0.
 It does the following work:

 1. Installs Python.
 The version can be configured via the `python-version` input.
-2. Optionally sets up the Rust toolchain and Hadolint.
+2. Optionally sets up the Rust toolchain, Hadolint, and Nix.
 3. Runs pre-commit on changed files.

 Example usage (workflow):